UppsalaNLP/uuparser/README.md

 The following is a typical command for training separate models for UD_Swedish, UD_Russian, and UD_English:

-python src/parser.py --outdir my_output --datadir ud-treebanks-v2.0 --include "sv ru en" --dynet-seed 123456789 --dynet-mem 10000
+python src/parser.py --outdir my_output --datadir ud-treebanks-v2.0 --include "sv_talbanken en_partut ru_syntagrus" --dynet-seed 123456789 --dynet-mem 10000

-The output files will be created in my_output/sv, my_output/ru, and my_output/en.
+The output files will be created in my_output/sv_talbanken, my_output/ru_syntagrus, and my_output/en_partut.
 This command assumes that the directory UD_Swedish exists in ud-treebanks-v2.0 and contains at least the file sv-ud-train.conllu (and the same for the other two languages).
 If dev data is also found (sv-ud-dev.conllu), model selection will be performed by default by parsing the dev data at each epoch and choosing the model from the epoch with the highest LAS.